Facial and head area release and energy activation, meditation record for June 2025.

 - The penetration of a strong aura into the center of the head (from back to front).

-- The penetration of a strong aura around the mouth, and the areas around the nose and jaw become deeply relaxed.
+- The penetration of a strong aura around the mouth, and the areas around the nose and jaw are deeply loosened.

 - The penetration of a strong aura into the forehead (from top to bottom).

-This strong aura, which I've tentatively labeled as Stage 3, actually feels like it has many more stages, perhaps even ten or more.
-However, for now, it falls within the three stages I've described.
+This strong aura, which I've tentatively labeled as Stage 3, actually feels like it has more than 10 stages, but for now, I'm classifying it as Stage 3 based on the characteristics described above.

-In this way, I feel the strong aura penetrating and deeply relaxing various parts of the head.
+In this way, I feel a strong aura penetrating and deeply loosening various parts of the head.

 It transmits deeper energy through the neck.